Pago-TW/pago-frontend/README.md

 - [ ] Combine `useInView` and `useInfiniteQuery` to one hook
 - [ ] Merge [`Paper`](/src/components/ui/Paper.tsx) and [`PaperLayout`](/src/components/layouts/PaperLayout.tsx) into one component
 - [ ] No using `variant` prop to control [`Typography`](/src/components/ui/Typography.tsx) font size
+- [x] Extract date formation to an util function
+- [ ] Consider merge [`useTimezone`](/src/hooks/useTimezone.ts) and [`useLocale`](/src/hooks/useLocale.ts) into one hook
+- [ ] Consider to do date transform before mapping as items
+- [ ] Disable the submit button when the form is submitting and after the form is submitted successfully